 For each module of study, you will have a designated Module Tutor.
 The Module Tutor is responsible for the organisation of the module and supporting your learning and assessment on that module.
-If you have a problem concerning the module study then you should contact your seminar/lab tutor then your module tutor.
+There may also be a team of seminar tutors who work with the module tutor to deliver the learning materials.
+Any queries regarding a module should be addressed first to the seminar and module tutors.